dcernst/PinyonsPines/index.md

 </div>
 <div class="col-md-2 col-lg-2"></div>
 </div>

-<strong>Important!</strong> This is an unsanctioned event.
-There are no fees, no prizes, but all attempts will be made to record your finish time in comparison to others.
-A start time and route are provided and it is up to the participant to understand the route.
-Riders have full responsibility for their navigation and well being.
-The goal is to finish the entire route while setting your own pace.

 The event will utilize [Trackleaders](http://trackleaders.com), providing a live map, elevation profile and other stats that can be used to follow along.
 Carrying a personal tracker (e.g., [SPOT](https://www.findmespot.com/en/), [Garmin InReach](https://explore.garmin.com/en-US/inreach/)) and being tracked by trackleaders is not mandatory but encouraged.
 Owners of personal trackers can expect to pay $15 to add their own device to Trackleaders.
 SPOT rentals (approximately $60 for a SPOT Gen3 with 5min tracking service and SOS) will also be available.
 Tracking signup link will be available about a month before race start.